 Remember, use the basic method to add media whever possible.

 Advanced Media Add

 If you absolutely must use the adavanced method to add media content, this section explains the process.
-Remember, we do discourage this method for a number of reasons, but it is also likely you will find times when the advanced method is necessary.
+Remember, we do discourage this method for a number of reasons.
+It is rare, extremely rare, that we would want to have media files directly on our server.

-When you add a document to a blog, an article, a forum, or any other page on this site, you will have a copy box appear.
+When you add a document to a blog, an article, a forum, or any other page on this site, you will have a data entry form appear.
 At the top of the form, you will see a menu strip with many of the wordprocessing functions you are used to seeing in other packages.

 To add photos or videos, you click in the body where you want the media to appear.
 Then click on the icon that looks like a couple of pictures stacked with image of a mountain on the front one.
 (It's in the second row of icons, the fourth icon from the right.)